Particle-Hole Pair Localization on the Fermi Surface and its Impact on the Correlation Energy: Introduction and Main Result

 While Hartree-Fock theory is much easier than the full many-body problem, it is nevertheless in general not possible to explicitly find the minimizers.
 It is exceptional that in the present setting the set of $N$ orthonormal plane waves

 with smallest wave vectors $\lvert k\rvert$ (i.\,e., minimizing the kinetic energy) not only constitutes a stationary point of the functional, but the global minimizer \cite[Appendix A]{BNP+21}.
-In momentum space, this can be visualized as the Fermi ball, a ball around the origin in $\mathbb{Z}^3$ with radius chosen such that it contains $N$ points of the lattice $\Zbb^d$.
+(In fact, in the thermodynamic limit, this is not the case: the ground state tends to spontaneusly break symmetries \cite{GL19}, including translation invariance by the formation of density waves.
+The energy difference to the plane wave state however remains exponentially small \cite{GHL19}.)
+In momentum space, this can be visualized as the Fermi ball, a ball around the origin in $\mathbb{Z}^3$ with radius chosen such that it contains $N$ points of the lattice $\Zbb^3$.
 The radius is called the Fermi momentum $k_\textnormal{F}$ and is of order $N^{1/3}$.

 The energy difference between the many-body ground state energy and the minimum of the Hartree-Fock functional is called the correlation energy.
 It has first been computed by formal methods known as \emph{random phase approximation} by \cite{Gellmann,sawada,sawadabruckner}.
 Recently rigorous bosonization methods have been developed by \cite{BNP+20,Ben21,BNP+21,BPSS23} and \cite{CHN22,CHN23,CHN23a,CHN24} to provide a rigorous justification of the random phase approximation.
 Both approaches rely on treating particle-hole pair excitations as approximately bosonic particles; they differ however in the first approach considering particle-hole pairs delocalized in a superposition of all kinematically admissible states near a patch on the Fermi surface, the second approach instead considering individual particle-hole pairs with sharply defined momenta.
 However, given that both approaches produce the same results for the leading order of the correlation energy, it is natural to ask how big the effect of localizing (in patches or sharply) particle-hole pairs on the Fermi surface really is.
 Maybe one could even avoid any localization and a description in terms of particle-hole pairs completely delocalized over the Fermi surface might be sufficient?